OpenBioMaps/documentation/official_docs/en/admin_pages.rst

         Feel free to create, add and improve translations!

     - Local translations:
-        Use the 'str_' prefix, followed by some pretty understandable English expression.
+        Use the 'str_' prefix, followed by some pretty understandable English expressions.
 Eg: str_observations, the translation of which must be given in the given active language.
 In this case, observation.

 See local translations in action here: https://openbiomaps.org/projects/checkitout/upload/?form=426&type=web